maserlib/maser4py/doc/source/intro.rst

 Overview
 ====================================

-The MASER-PY package contains the following modules:
+The MASER-PY package is organized as follows:

-cdf
-    Module to handle the NASA Common Data Format (CDF). helio
+    maser/
+        services/
+            helio/
-    Module to get and plot the HELIO Virtual Observatory data. stereo
+                Module to get and plot the HELIO Virtual Observatory data. data/
+            wind/
-    Module to handle the STEREO  NASA mission data. wind
+                Module to handle the Wind NASA mission data. utils/
+            cdf/
-    Module to handle the Wind NASA mission data. tools
+                Module to handle the NASA Common Data Format (CDF). toolbox/
                 Module containing common tool methods for MASER-PY

 In order to work, the MASER-PY package modules rely on additional files and directories:

-data
+maser/support
     Directory containing support data